Does Fallon Sherrock have a partner? Get to know history-making darts player!

 However, the spotlight is now firmly on a sport that doesn't quite get the same level of attention, darts.

-That's because Fallon Sherrock has become the first female player to win a match at a PDC (Professional Darts Corporation) match after defeating Ted Evetts in the first round of the 2020 World Darts Championship.
+That's because Fallon Sherrock has become the first female player to win not one, but two matches at a PDC (Professional Darts Corporation) match after defeating Ted Evetts and Mensur Suljović in the first round and second rounds of the 2020 World Darts Championship.

 -